Splunk Security

 4. Keep Software Updated: Regularly update your operating system, antivirus software, and applications to ensure you have the latest security patches and protection against known vulnerabilities.

 How might the adversary hop from one machine to another without exploiting vulnerabilities?
 Some long-established tactics are known: remotely creating WMI processes, scheduling tasks, and building services.
 However, they often go unseen.
 It would help if you focused on the detection.
 For Ransomware, we have about a 5-day window.
-You will not catch them with the manual process within such a short time.
+You will not catch them using the manual process within such a short time.

 Easy to evade; Malware is polymorphic.